machal/cssmine-content/content/css3-transitions.md

 }
 ```

-As mentioned before, animated transitions cannot be applied on all CSS
+As mentioned before, animated transitions cannot be applied to all CSS
 properties.
 For instance, animating the `display` property would be absolutely
 useless.
 So here is [list of animatable
 properties](http://www.w3.org/TR/css3-transitions/#animatable-properties).